adiaconou/MyTutorAppTs/README.md

 5. Set the GOOGLE_APPLICATION_CREDENTAILS in backend/.env to the path of where the .json file is stored (e.g. C:\Code\keys\blah.json).

 ''NOTE: This must be commented out in the .env file before deploying to google app engine, or GAE will attempt to read the credentials from the local directory and fail.
 Alternatively, this an be set as a windows environment variable.''

+**GOOGLE_SECRET_MANAGER_CREDENTIALS**
+Purpose: Application env variable by the server (backend) for specifying the path to the JSON key file that contains the Google Secret Manager credentials.
+The instructions for setting this up are the same as for GOOGLE_APPLICATION_CREDENTIALS.

 # Getting Started with Create React App